aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/powerpoint-charts/chart-entities/chart-data-label/_index.md

 ```

 ## **Set Label Distances** From Axis
-This Javascript code shows you how to set the label distance from a category axis when you are dealing with a chart plotted from axes:
+This JavaScript code shows you how to set the label distance from a category axis when you are dealing with a chart plotted from axes:

 ```javascript
 // Creates an instance of the Presentation class